TangriDhruv/VideoGeneration/README.md

 ### Install Dependencies

 ## Note
-1. The embedding uses glove library that can be downloaded from https://github.com/stanfordnlp/GloVe/tree/master/src

-  2.The program uses Vertex AI and one needs to genrate the api key for Vertex AI from GCP and add key.json file in the repository.
+1. The program uses Vertex AI and one needs to genrate the api key for Vertex AI from GCP and add key.json file in the repository.

-3. to run it in local use streamlit run main_user.py
+2. To run it in local use streamlit run main_user.py
 ##